-- Kill off any infections that may be irritating the gut wall and causing you to have leaky gut.
+- Kill off any infections that may be irritating the gut wall and causing you to have a leaky gut.

 - Add supplements that accelerate gut healing.

-As I try not to adhere to a dogma of “there’s only one right way to healing” my infection protocols will include supportive foods, herbs, and medications, and sometimes a combination of all of the above to properly get rid of an infection.
+As I try not to adhere to a dogma of “there’s only one right way to healing,” my infection protocols will include supportive foods, herbs, and medications (and sometimes a combination of all of the above), to properly get rid of an infection.